-The \$75 application fee is in addition to the service fees charged by LSAC, and is payable by credit card only on the LSAC website.
-Applicants who are unable to use a credit card to pay the application fee should contact the Office of Graduate Admissions at law.grad.moreinfo@nyu.edu.
+The \$80 application fee is in addition to the service fees charged by LSAC, and is payable by credit card only on the LSAC website.
+Applicants who are unable to use a credit card to pay the application fee or for whom the application fee would present a financial hardship should contact the Office of Graduate Admissions at law.grad.moreinfo@nyu.edu.
 The application fee is non-refundable and will not be credited toward tuition if an applicant is offered admission.
-The Committee on Graduate Admissions does not waive application fees to the Graduate Division.